sccn/sccn.github.io/others/TIPS_and_FAQ.md

 irrelevant.

-**Question:** I have some continuous 32-channel EEG data on which I would like to apply Infomax ICA.
+I have some continuous 32-channel EEG data on which I would like to apply Infomax ICA.
 I am primarily interested in the 100 epochs from the data, which are 3000 frames each.
 There are only about 20-40 frames between the end of one epoch and the beginning of the next.